Twig6943/WIPDocs/TongaLinux.md

 5. Have fun playing Battlefield V with Tonga.

 (This should work but nobody has tested this out, if you're down to test it please hit me up on discord/matrix)

+# Modding
+In order to mod the game on Linux you need to use this [patched version](https://www.nexusmods.com/masseffectandromeda/mods/1190) of frosty mod manager